 "This acquisition aligns with NPR's investment strategy," said Gary Anderson, CEO, Prologis Europe and Asia.
 "NPR will further strengthen its existing portfolio while creating additional unit holder value."

 NPR is managed by a wholly owned subsidiary of Prologis.

 This announcement is not an offer of securities for sale in the United States or any other jurisdiction.
 Securities may not be offered or sold in the United States unless they are registered or exempt from registration.

-ABOUT PROLOGIS Prologis, Inc. is the global leader in industrial real estate.
-As of December 31, 2015, Prologis owned or had investments in, on a wholly owned basis or through co-investment ventures, properties and development projects expected to total approximately 669 million square feet (62 million square meters) in 20 countries.
-The company leases modern distribution facilities to more than 5,200 customers, including third-party logistics providers, transportation companies, retailers and manufacturers.
+ABOUT PROLOGIS Prologis, Inc., is the leading owner, operator and developer of industrial real estate, focused on global and regional markets across the Americas, Europe and Asia.
+As of June 30, 2014, Prologis owned or had investments in, on a wholly owned basis or through co-investment ventures, properties and development projects expected to total approximately 571 million square feet (53 million square meters) in 21 countries.
+The company leases modern distribution facilities to more than 4,700 customers, including manufacturers, retailers, transportation companies, third-party logistics providers and other enterprises.

 SOURCE Prologis, Inc.